Articles

 Payment terms drift

-You agreed "payment on delivery" with a customer.
-Then one week they didn't have cash.
+"Payment on delivery" was the agreement.
+Then one week the customer didn't have cash.
 Then they said "I'll pay you next time."
-Now they pay every two or three weeks and you've silently agreed to terms you never set.
-Multiply that across ten customers and you're carrying weeks of unpaid deliveries at any given time.
+Now they pay every two or three weeks and new terms have been silently accepted that nobody actually set.
+Multiply that across ten customers and weeks of unpaid deliveries are being carried at any given time.

 You can't see who owes what

-Without a record, you're relying on memory.
-You think the cafe on the high street is up to date, but are they?
-You know the restaurant on Park Road is behind, but by how much?
-When you can't answer these questions quickly, you can't chase effectively - and the longer an invoice goes unchased, the less likely it gets paid.
+Without a record, it's all memory.
+The cafe on the high street is probably up to date - but is it?
+The restaurant on Park Road is behind - but by how much?
+When these questions can't be answered quickly, chasing is impossible - and the longer an invoice goes unchased, the less likely it gets paid.

 Chasing is awkward